 The concept for Australian Hiker began in 2014 about the time I started planning for our 2016 Larapinta Trail trip.
 I’m one of those people who need all the information (down to the finest detail) and after months of research I discovered that the available guide books and internet sites still left me with questions concerning planning for our trip.

-This site was officially launched on 11 November 2016 with the long term aim being to build Australian Hiker into your ‘Go to Resource’ for Australian hiking, as well as providing a southern hemisphere perspective on overseas hiking.
+The Australian Hiker website was officially launched on 11 November 2016 with the aim of becoming your ‘Go to Resource’ for Australian hiking, as well as providing a southern hemisphere perspective on overseas hiking.
 While our focus is on Australian trails, we also review iconic overseas trails.

 While we realise that no single site can provide every piece of information on all things hiking, this website and its associated podcast is designed to provide a unique resource, including upfront opinions based on our experiences on the trail that we hope will assist you in achieving your hiking goals.

 One of the earliest skills we learn is how to walk and for most of us we keep on doing so until the day we die.
-It is one of the few activities that we share in common with our fellow man (or woman) no matter what our background or beliefs; we usually don’t think about it, we just do it.
+It is one of the few activities we share in common, no matter what our background or beliefs; we usually don’t think about it, we just do it.
 For me walking is more than just getting from point A to point B, it is a way to connect with the world in an almost primal manner, as well as allowing me to tune out of the modern world.
 Most of my ‘spiritual’ moments throughout my life have come from being in the outdoors and it’s where I love being the most.